Transient Ischemic Attack (TIA) Quiz

 Content updated on Sep 20, 2022

-A transient ischemic attack (TIA) is often referred to as a “mini stroke”.
-The symptoms of a TIA are similar a stroke, however they do not last as long (from minutes up to 24 hours).
-TIA occurs when a portion of the brain's blood supply is temporarily cut off by a blood clot or fatty deposits in the blood vessel.
+A transient ischemic attack (TIA) is often called a “mini stroke”.
+The symptoms of a TIA are similar to a stroke, but they don't last as long (from minutes up to 24 hours).
+TIA occurs when part of the brain's blood supply is temporarily cut off by a blood clot or fatty deposits in the blood vessel.
 There is no death of brain cells or permanent brain damage.
 TIA is a sign that there is a high risk for strokes in the future.

 Dizziness